Laura190/Uterus-tissue-segmentation-with-Cellpose/README.md

 # Uterus-tissue-segmentation-with-Cellpose

-Decemmber 2024, Laura Cooper, CAMDU@warwick.ac.uk
+December 2024, Laura Cooper, CAMDU@warwick.ac.uk

 Automatically detect and count nuclei (channel 1) and identify those that are macrophages based on membrane stain (channel 3).